kubernetes/enhancements/keps/sig-autoscaling/6107-hpa-decision-trace/README.md

 1. the current replica count observed for the scale target;
 2. each configured metric evaluation, identified by its `spec.metrics` index, and its proposed replica count, if one was computed;
-3. the initial recommendation selected from valid metrics;
+3. the initial recommendation selected from valid metrics, before applying replica limits, stabilization, tolerance, or scaling behavior policies;
 4. any coarse HPA constraint that affected the final decision; and
 5. the final desired replica count written to HPA status.